xbmc/kodi-tv/src/content/article/kodi-21-0-omega-rc1/index.md

 As we do not have a testing track available for Xbox users, we will continue our customary deployment of RC1+ of our major releases to the Microsoft App store.
 This means that Xbox users will start to see their Nexus deployments updated to Omega RC1.

-If you do not wish to receive this update, the only option we are aware of is for you to disable auto updates for all apps/games on your Xbox
+If you do not wish to receive this update, the only option we are aware of is for you to disable auto updates for all apps/games on your Xbox.

-- You can disable auto updates to games and apps in the Microsoft Store through the Store's settings.
+* You can disable auto updates to games and apps in the Microsoft Store through the Store's settings.

-  -  Select the `Start` screen, then select `Microsoft Store`.
+  * Select the `Start` screen, then select `Microsoft Store`.
-  -  In `Microsoft Store` at the upper right, select the `account` menu (the three dots) and then select `Settings`.
+  * In `Microsoft Store` at the upper right, select the `account` menu (the three dots) and then select `Settings`.
-  -  Under `App updates`, set `Update apps automatically` to `Off`.
+  * Under `App updates`, set `Update apps automatically` to `Off`.

+The UWP store deployment is scheduled to begin rolling out on the 16th March.

 **Skin Developers**